aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 In the **Settings** section:

 * [ ] Set the **DB cluster identifier** to `auroralab-mysql-cluster`.
 Use this specific name so you don't have to edit commands in subsequent labs.
-* [ ] Set the **Master username** to `masteruser`.
+* [ ] Set the **Master username** to `administrator`.
 This is the user account with the most elevated permissions in the database, you can use a different name but may need to edit commands in subsequent labs.
 * [ ] Set the **Master password** to a desired and memorable value, confirm the password.
 * [ ] Ensure the check box **Auto generate a password** is **not checked**.